githwxi/ATS-Temptory/README.md

 ATS-Temptory can be seen as a repackaging of ATS-Postiats.

 Compared with ATS-Postiats, the core library of ATS-Temptory is completely re-written from scratch so as to better facilitate the use of templates in support of code sharing and reuse.
-It is is clear to see that the style of template-based programming as is supported in ATS-Temptory is of disruptive nature.
-One might even compare this style of programming to OOP during its early days.
+It can be seen clearly that the style of template-based programming as is supported in ATS-Temptory is of a disruptive nature.
+One might even compare this programming style to OOP at its early stage.

 HX-2019-05-24: